Things that everyone can do to help control the virus:

 - Self-isolate if you or anyone in your household has symptoms

-- Wear a face covering when using public transport (unless exempt)
+- Wear a face covering in shops or when using public transport (unless exempt)

 What is COVID-19 and what are the symptoms?